-3.9.4.3 Performance incentive Schemes
+3.9.3.3 Performance incentive Schemes

 A performance incentive scheme is the most effective way to ensure that a forecaster has an incentive to improve forecasts over time and also allocates resources to it.
-By setting up a performance incentive scheme, the client acknowledges that development required resources and the vendor has not only an economic incentive to allocate resources to development, but can also increase or damage the reputation.
+By setting up a performance incentive scheme, the client acknowledges that development requires resources and vendors have not only an economic incentive to allocate resources for further developments, but can also influence their reputation.
 Incentive schemes do not have to be enormously high, but usually range between 10-30% of the yearly contract sum.